JIIBR Editorial Policy

 - Submissions are made through the JIIBR website.
 Authors submitting through Digital Commons for the first time must create an account on the JIIBR website (the process of creating an account is brief and should take less than one minute).

-- The Editorial Board meets periodically between September and May each academic year to render decisions on submissions.
+- The Editorial Board meets each academic year to render decisions on submissions.
 The Editorial Board relies upon the reviewers’ assessments of submissions as well as upon the substantive expertise of its members in rendering its publication decisions.
 Associate editors will not be aware of the authors’ or reviewers’ identities until after publication decisions are finalized.
-Only JIIBR’s co-editors, who coordinate and oversee the logistics of the Journal’s review and editorial processes, will be aware of the identities of authors and reviewers throughout the process of making publication decisions.
-The co-editors will not use this knowledge to influence the decision-making process in any manner.
+Only JIIBR’s editor, who coordinates and oversees the logistics of the Journal’s review and editorial processes, will be aware of the identities of authors and reviewers throughout the process of making publication decisions.
+The editor will not use this knowledge to influence the decision-making process in any manner.

 - While the Editorial Board recognizes that a journal’s acceptance rate is not the sole criterion by which to monitor the quality of its publications, the Board does regard JIIBR’s acceptance rate as one of many valuable internal quality controls.
 External constraints and variables, such as the volume of submissions for a given volume, the number of issues to be published within a volume, and the ratio of submissions that are primarily international in focus to the number of submissions that are primarily interdisciplinary in nature, are accounted for in the process of making publication decisions.
 The quality of papers that JIIBR has published to date and the impact that JIIBR aspires to contribute to the scholarly dialogue also suggest the validity of using its acceptance rate as one frame of reference in rendering publication decisions.
 Taken together, these considerations suggest a selective acceptance rate in the ten to twenty percent range (10% - 20%) per volume.
 The Editorial Board anticipates that JIIBR’s acceptance rate will remain in the range of ten to twenty percent in the future.